NeCTAR-RC/tutorials/_launching-virtual-machines/03-details-source-flavor.md

 ### Flavor

-Use the Filter widget to help you find the Flavor you need
+Use the Filter widget to help you find the Flavor you need.

+For this tutorial, we are going to select `t3.small`.

 Use the up-arrow button beside the flavor you need to select it for launch